- There are no income limits to receive Medicare benefits.

 Those with limited income can get help paying costs for original Medicare and Part D. Medicare savings programs are available to help pay premiums, deductibles, coinsurance, and other costs.

-There are three primary Medicare savings programs, which are discussed in more detail in the following sections.
+There are four types of Medicare savings programs, which are discussed in more detail in the following sections.

 You can qualify for the QMB program if you have a monthly income of less than $1,084 and total resources of less than $7,860.
 For married couples, the limit is less than $1,457 monthly and less than $11,800 in total.
 You won’t be responsible for the costs of premiums, deductibles, copayments, or coinsurance amounts under a QMB plan.